gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - The Clusters page allows you to create and manage Kubernetes, Docker, and KVM Clusters, as well as Cloud-specific Kubernetes services such as EKS.
     - This permission is recommend for those creating and managing containers or container services.
     -
+  * - Infrastructure: Credentials
+    - None, Read, Full
+    - Determines access to the Credentials tab in |InfTru|
+    - The credentials tab allows you to create and manage credential sets stored internally and in external Cypher server integrations
+    - This permission is recommended for those responsible for maintaining credentials -
   * - Infrastructure: Groups
     - None, Read, Full
     - Determines access to the Infrastructure > Groups page.